Tanman1712/startup/README.md

+# CSS Simon
+Honestly, I didn't learn a whole lot out of it.
+I learned that I'm not super creative when it comes to changing the css.
+I have no idea how I'm going to handle colors and stuff for the startup

 # HTML Simon
 Just finished it.
 There was a lot that I wanted to mess around with but they were more CSS and Javascript changes so I didn't change much of the example code.
 I did learn a lot from it.
 View the simon README.md for some notes.
 HTML really is pretty bare bones.